jameshanlon/jameshanlon.github.io/content/hex-processor.md

 computers work at the University of Bristol, whilst being flexible enough to execute substantial programs and easily extensible.
-David provided a simulator written in C and a bootstrapping compiler written in an accompanying simple impreative programming language called X. The design of Hex draws on the [Transputer architecture](https://en.wikipedia.org/wiki/Transputer) and the earlier [Simple 42](http://people.cs.bris.ac.uk/~dave/S42ISA.pdf), particulary with the use of short instruction encodings, a prefixing mechanism for creating larger immediates and A, B and C registers for expression evaluation.
+David provided a simulator written in C and a bootstrapping compiler written in an accompanying simple imperative programming language called X. The design of Hex draws on the [Transputer architecture](https://en.wikipedia.org/wiki/Transputer) and the earlier [Simple 42](http://people.cs.bris.ac.uk/~dave/S42ISA.pdf), particularly with the use of short instruction encodings, a prefixing mechanism for creating larger immediates and A, B and C registers for expression evaluation.
 These kind of architectural features made the silicon implementation of the Simple 42 and Transputers small enough to fit on a single chip in the technology of the day.
-X draws on the basic sequential features of the [occam programming language](https://en.wikipedia.org/wiki/Occam_(programming_language)) but it not disimilar to a small subset of C, for example.
+X draws on the basic sequential features of the [occam programming language](https://en.wikipedia.org/wiki/Occam_(programming_language)) but it not dissimilar to a small subset of C, for example.

 In my [implementation](https://github.com/jameshanlon/hex-processor), I have created a simple C++ toolchain with a simulator, Hex assembler and X language